Unforgettable (1996 film): Production

+In November 1994, it was reported that John Dahl's next film would either be to rewrite Bill Geddie's script Unforgettable with his brother Rick for producer Dino De Laurentiis or a loose remake of Niagara titled When She Was Good updated for the 90s to include issues of spousal abuse and white-collar crime.
+Dahl was intrigued by the film's mashup of being both a thriller and horror film feeling that it would give him the opportunity to put his own spin on the formula of Dr Jekyll and Mr Hyde.
+Linda Fiorentino was also intrigued by the prospect of playing a "science nerd" which she considered a welcome break from the femme fatale roles she had played in The Last Seduction and Jade that she found were becoming too rote for her.

 Filming

 Ray Liotta told an interviewer some anecdotes about filming in the morgue:

 Q. Since you spend a fair amount of time in the morgue in Unforgettable, do you have any crazy coroner's tales to relate?

 A. The morgue in L.A. was horrible, scary.
 The smell is just unbelievable.
 A couple of people who work there wanted to take pictures.
 So they took photos with bodies behind me.

 Q. You mean, they took photos of you, Ray Liotta, the movie star, in the city morgue?

 A. Yeah, that happened to me in two other rather strange places.
 For Unlawful Entry, these cops were looking for a body part.
 I was on-call with them, and so sure enough, they took a photograph of me with the body bag in the background.
 With Article 99, I played a surgeon.
 I did some research on open-heart surgery, and the nurses were "Oh, yeah, you're Shoeless Joe from Field of Dreams.
 Can we take a picture?"
 So there was this patient, her chest wide open, and they're taking pictures of me.